mdminhazulhaque/bangladeshi-parcel-tracker/README.md

 ### Installation & Usage

-After installing the package, you can use the `bangladeshi-parcel-tracker` command:
+After installing the package from pip, you can use the `bangladeshi-parcel-tracker` command:

 ```bash
 # Basic usage